hypertrace/hypertrace/.github/CONTRIBUTING.md

 # Contributing
+We like contributions, Thanks for taking time to contribute and helping us make this project better!
+The following is a set of guidelines for contributing to Hypertrace.
+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 When contributing to this repository, please first discuss the change you wish to make via issue, or [Hypertrace slack](https://bit.ly/hypertrace-slack) with the owners of this repository before making a change.